noigroup logo

 David Butler, Pelvic Pain Foundation Australia Board Members Dr Susan Evans, Dr Meredith Craigie, Donna Benge, Tiffany Brooks and Kathy Allen, and Prof Mark Hutchinson

-I was invited to a very special event last week – the launch of the Pelvic Pain Foundation of Australia, a not for profit body formed to promote education and research in the area of pelvic pain.
+I was invited to a very special event last week – the launch of the Pelvic Pain Foundation of Australia, a not-for-profit body formed to promote education and research in the area of pelvic pain.

 It was a pleasurable and emotional event – very multidisciplinary, with a number of politicians and members of community service organisations also attending.